-For while quality of fit and finish is high, and we like the seats and the driving position, if you're coming to a Vito from another brand of van, there will be a few things you need to get used to.
+The quality of fit and finish is high, and we like the seats and the driving position.
+If you're coming to a Vito from another brand of van, there will be a few things you need to get used to.

 Unusual interior controls and features

 For example, it retains Mercedes' trademark foot-operated parking brake, which is a marmite feature among drivers, along with the dashboard mounted light switch.

 Worse is the gearstick for the automatic transmission, which is located behind the steering wheel on a stalk where you would usually find the controls for the windscreen wipers.
 Do not be surprised if you knock the van out of gear the first time you drive it in the rain.